-The project is located in Western Newfoundland in the municipality of Deer Lake close to the TCH and the Humber River.
-The site consists of approximately 37 acres of undeveloped land that is bounded by Route 430 on the northeast side, the Humber River on the northwest side, a residential area on the southwest side and the Deer Lake Motel and several other businesses on the southeast side.
-Access to the site will be provided through a road that will connect to Route 430 and the TCH.
-Figure 3-1 shows the planned development superimposed on an aerial photo of the area.
+The project is located in the Humber Valley area of western Newfoundland in the Town of Deer Lake.
+The site consists of approximately 54 acres of undeveloped land that is bounded by Goose Arm Road on the north side, the Humber River to the south, a residential area along Riverbank Road to the east and agricultural land to the west.
+Access to the site will be provided through a two kilometre road that will connect to Goose Arm Road.
+Figure 3-1 shows the location of the proposed development superimposed on an aerial photo of the area.